bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dvoretzky.md

 7. Co-developed the Dvoretzky–Kac–Sudakov inequality, which limits the radius of a sphere in a high-dimensional Euclidean space.
 8. Was a major contributor to the field of the probabilistic analysis of algorithms, and established a number of results related to them.

-Born 3 May1916, Khorol, Ukraine.
-Died 8 May2008, Jerusalem, Israel.
+Born 3 May 1916, Khorol, Ukraine.
+Died 8 May 2008, Jerusalem, Israel.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Dvoretzky/)